Have you joined the RyanSchultz.com Discord yet? More details here.

 - The free Altamura Robert avatar from the Freebie Megastore at London City (see here for more details).
 Note that you cannot remove the head to replace it with another mesh head, although, if you were lucky enough to pick up the previous version of Robert (which was a Men Only Hunt gift last year), you can remove the head to use another mesh head with it (like the recent freebie mesh head from Akeruka).

 - The free Altamura Tommy avatar at the Altamura mainstore (you do need to join the Altamura group for L$50 to get this freebie; see here for more details).
 Again, you cannot remove the head to replace it with another mesh head.
+UPDATE: This gift avatar is no longer available at the Altamura mainstore, sorry!

 - Finally, there is the freebie version of the EXMACHINA avatar (which you can “tan” to any skin tone you wish; more information is available here).
 Note that this avatar does not come with a HUD so you cannot remove the head or set any alpha sections.
 You basically have to buy all your clothing from EXMACHINA (although the free body does come in a version with a built-in bathing suit, so it’s the perfect freebie mesh avatar for the beach!).
+UPDATE March 13th, 2019: this free version is no longer available.

 If you missed out on the Akeruka freebies, you can pick up a very handsome Bento mesh head from LV Designs for only L$500.
 The Matt head (SL Marketplace link) may not come with all the bells and whistles of the pricier Bento mesh heads from Catwa and other vendors, but it certainly does the job at one-tenth the cost, as you can see: